IMAGE: The Eden Project in Cornwall – not a low impact residential project, but worth a visit.

 In December 2021, Dartmoor national park authority introduced a planning policy on low impact residential development.
 You can read about how it was introduced in this blogpost, and more about the policy here: Low Impact Residential Development (Dartmoor).

 So how has it been going?
 Unfortunately, there don’t seem to have been many planning applications as yet.
 In our search for “low impact” on the Dartmoor NPA planning portal, it only returned one planning application – which was refused.
 Potentially there have been other applications, without “low impact” in their description.
 However, perhaps the plethora of criteria and the national park status have put off would-be applicants.
-Hopefully other applications in future will have more success.
+Hopefully other applicants in future will have more success.

 Cornwall